 Listen to what one of our former students has to say about his experience at the Carroll Center.

-Here is what a parent of a 9 year-old CarrollKids student had to say:
+Here is what a few of our parents have to say:

 “The changes we have seen our daughter since she has been attending the CarrollKids program are amazing.
 I had hoped that her confidence would increase but this is beyond my dreams.
 She is a different child than she was the first day.
 She has become the daughter I used to know.”